deciduously/music/post.md

 I have two disclaimers:

-1. There are a lot of [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) links here.
-If you're *that* kind of [person](https://en.wikipedia.org/wiki/Person), there's a potential for problematic [rabbit](https://en.wikipedia.org/wiki/Rabbit) holes.
-Set [rules](https://en.wikipedia.org/wiki/Law).
-Most of them will be on topic from here on, though.
+1. There are too many [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) links here.
+If you're that kind of [person](https://en.wikipedia.org/wiki/Person), set [rules](https://en.wikipedia.org/wiki/Law).
-1. Further to Point 1, most of this I learned *myself* on Wikipedia.
-The rest was [high school](https://en.wikipedia.org/wiki/High_school_(North_America)), which was like ten years ago.
-I do believe it's generally on the mark, but I am making *no* claims of authority.
+1. Further to Point 1, most of this I learned myself on Wikipedia.
+The rest was [high school](https://en.wikipedia.org/wiki/High_school_(North_America)), which was like ten years ago, I never got formally introduced to any of what you're about to read.
+I do believe it's generally on the mark, but I am making no claims of authority.
 If you see something, say something.

 This is (hopefully) a beginner-level post.
 It's not necessarily specific to Rust but also not shy about Rust idioms.
-Even so, or perhaps because of, it should be pretty readable even if you don't speak Rust (yet) - that's the whole point!
+Even so, or perhaps because of, it should be pretty readable even if you don't speak Rust (yet) - that's the whole point oif the added verbosity!
 I promise I'll (mostly) stop the whole parenthesis thing, too.

 ## The Meme